Fair organizers: 'The show will go on'

 Livestock and animal competitions are set to continue this year, but will be spaced and limited to local entries only.

-Food and commercial vendors will be set up nightly outdoors and will have ample space for display.
-Registration forms for vendors are available at nwgafair.com.
+Food and commercial vendors will be set up nightly outdoors with ample space for display.
+Registration forms for vendors are available at NwgaFair.com.

 Gates will open nightly at 5 p.m.
 Admission is $5 per person for ages 6 and older.
 Unlimited ride armbands may be purchased each night.